Icon Starting and Configuring the ElevateDB Server

 Configuration Reference

-Both the GUI ElevateDB Server and the command-line ElevateDB Server store their configuration information in an .INI file that is, by default, located in the following directory under Windows 2000/XP/2003 Server:
+On Windows, the ElevateDB Server stores its configuration information in an .ini file that is, by default, located in the following directory:

 C:\ProgramData\Elevate Software\ElevateDB Server